zammad/zammad-user-documentation/extras/shared-drafts.rst

 --------

 Share drafts for new or existing tickets with other agents of your group.
-Load, modify and safe an existing draft e.g. as QA process with colleagues.
+Load, modify and save an existing draft e.g. as QA process with colleagues.

 This feature is **optional**; if you don't see it in the menu, that means your administrator disabled this function.